 5. Chatbots and Virtual Agents:

 Lengthy documents and complex policies often leave customers confused and daunted about insurance policies.
 They have questions, expect almost instantaneous responses to their problems and so, 24×7 support is mandatory.
-Chatbots, developed from natural language processing capabilities of AI, serve as Virtual Agents that can answer most customer service requests and questions.
+Chatbots, developed from Natural Language Processing (NLP) capabilities of AI, serve as Virtual Agents that can answer most customer service requests and questions.
 These chatbots can also transfer certain requests to human agents if the requests are not in their domain.